thanhtrungit25/node-express-mongo-jwt-rest-api/README.md

 ## Getting started

 This is a basic API REST skeleton written on JavaScript using ES7 async/await.
+Great for building an MVP for your front-end app (Vue, react, angular, or anything that can consume an API)

 This project is created to help other developers create a **basic REST API in an easy way with Node.js**.
 This basic example shows how powerful and simple JavaScript can be.
 Do you want to contribute?
 Pull requests are always welcome to show more features.